Sentkowski/Beach-Business/README.md

 # UI-Beach
-A small strategy game basen on concepts from theory of games.
+A small strategy game based on concepts from theory of games.